napframework/nap-docs/app/manual/09_project_management.md

 # Overview {#proj_overview}

+This document explains how you can create, maintain and share a NAP project or module.
+Although a typical NAP project is an application, it doesn't have to be: it can also be a service or library.
+That's why we refer to it as a project.

-NAP leverages a <a href="https://cmake.org/" target="_blank">CMake</a> build system to provide all the basic project management facilities of the framework.
-The access points to this system are all within the tools folder in the root of the framework release.
-Convenience shortcuts to regenerate the IDE/Unix makefile project and package the NAP project also sit within each project.
+All project management utilities reside in the `tools` directory under the NAP root.
+Convenience shortcuts to regenerate the solution and package the application also sit within each project.

+We will use the *unix* shell syntax in this document, for convenience and readability.
+If you're on Windows and using the prompt, simply replace `./*.sh` with `*.bat`.
+Any exception to this rule will be clearly documented.

 We'll go over the basic tasks here and then cover some more advanced topics in the [Custom CMake](@ref custom_cmake) section for those who want to take things further.

-# Windows {#proj_overview_win64}
+*This document assumes you are working from a pre-compiled distributable NAP package.
+However, some people prefer working with NAP directly from source.
+Fortunately most instructions in this document are the same for both contexts, except some paths.
+Additional information is provided when this is the case.*

-## Create Project {#proj_creation_win64}
+## Create Project {#proj_creation}

-Follow the steps below to create a new project titled MyFirstProject.
+Follow these steps to create a new project titled `MyFirstApp`.

-Note: You're required to provide the project name in PascalCase so that you get proper case in your class definition for the new project.
-The pascal case name is also used for the packaged project name.

-1. Open a command prompt
+1. Open a terminal
-2. Change into your NAP framework directory
+2. Browse to the NAP framework directory
 3. Create the project
 ```
-tools\create_project MyFirstProject
+./tools/create_app.sh MyFirstApp
 ```

-4. The NAP project will the created and Visual Studio solution generated.
-The Visual Studio solution will be shown in Explorer, located in `projects\myfirstproject`.
+The project will be located in `apps/MyFirstApp`.
+This directory contains your application source-code, assets, makefiles (Linux) or visual studio solution (Windows) and build instructions.

-## Configure Modules For Project {#module_config_win64}
+## Configure Modules For Project {#module_config}

-Within each project folder you'll find the `project.json` file which contains (among other things) the list of modules used by the project.
+Within each project folder you'll find the `app.json` file which defines various project specific settings, such as: the name of your app , which modules to include and which content to load:

-Below is a sample `project.json` from our MyFirstProject (located at `projects\myfirstproject\project.json`):

 ```
 {
     "Type": "nap::ProjectInfo",
     "mID": "ProjectInfo",
-    "Title": "MyFirstProject",
+    "Title": "MyFirstApp",
     "Version": "0.1.0",
     "RequiredModules": [
-        "mod_napapp",
-        "mod_napcameracontrol",
-        "mod_napparametergui",
-        "mod_myfirstproject"
+        "napapp",
+        "napcameracontrol",
+        "napparametergui",
+        "napMyFirstApp"
     ],
     "Data": "data/objects.json",
     "ServiceConfig": "",